RetroDECK/ES-DE/INSTALL-DEV.md

 You can use **--help** or **-h** to view the list of command line options, as shown here.

 ```
 --display [1 to 4]                    Display/monitor to use
 --resolution [width] [height]         Application resolution
+--screenoffset [horiz.] [vert.]
+Offset screen contents within application window
 --screenrotate [0, 90, 180 or 270]    Rotate screen contents within application window
+--fullscreen-padding [1/on or 0/off]  Padding if --resolution is lower than display resolution
 --vsync [1/on or 0/off]               Turn VSync on or off (default is on)
 --max-vram [size]                     Max VRAM to use (in mebibytes) before swapping
---anti-aliasing [0, 2 or 4]         Set MSAA anti-aliasing to disabled, 2x or 4x
 --no-splash                           Don't show the splash screen during startup
 --gamelist-only                       Skip automatic game ROM search, only read from gamelist.xml
---ignore-gamelist                   Ignore the gamelist.xml files (useful for troubleshooting)
+--ignore-gamelist                     Ignore the gamelist.xml files
 --show-hidden-files                   Show hidden files and folders
 --show-hidden-games                   Show hidden games
 --force-full                          Force the UI mode to Full
 --force-kiosk                         Force the UI mode to Kiosk
 --force-kid                           Force the UI mode to Kid
 --force-input-config                  Force configuration of input devices
 --create-system-dirs                  Create game system directories
 --home [path]                         Directory to use as home path
 --debug                               Print debug information
 --version, -v                         Display version information
 --help, -h                            Summon a sentient, angry tuba
 ```

 _The --anti-aliasing option is not available if ES-DE is built using the OpenGL ES renderer._

 As you can see above, you can override the home directory path using the `--home` flag.
 So by running for instance the command `emulationstation --home ~/games/emulation`, ES-DE will use `~/games/emulation/.emulationstation` as its application home directory.
 Be aware that this option completely replaces what is considered the home directory, meaning the default ROM directory ~/ROMs would be resolved to ~/games/emulation/ROMs.
 The same is true for the emulator core locations if es_find_rules.xml is configured to look for them relative to the home directory.
 So of course RetroArch and other emulators would also need to be configured to use ~/games/emulation as its base directory in this instance.

-Setting the resolution to a lower or higher value than the display resolution will add a border to the application window.
+Setting --resolution to a lower or higher value than the display resolution will add a border to the application window.
+The exception is if defining a lower resolution than the display resolution in combination with the --fullscreen-padding flag as this will pad the screen contents on a black background.
+This can be combined with the --screenoffset option for exact positioning on displays where bezels or similar may obstruct part of the viewable area.

 Running with the --create-system-dirs option will generate all the game system directories in the ROMs folder.
 This is equivalent to starting ES-DE with no game ROMs present and pressing the _Create directories_ button.
 Detailed output for the directory creation will be available in es_log.txt and the application will quit immediately after the directories have been created.